JohanMabille/johanmabille.github.io/source/_posts/2014-10-25-writing-c-plus-plus-wrappers-for-simd-intrinsics-5.markdown

 ### 4.3 Detecting the supported instruction set

-Until now, we've assumed we were able to detect at compile time the available instruction set.
-Let's see now how to do that.
+<a name="detecting_instr_set"></a>Until now, we've assumed we were able to detect at compile time the available instruction set.
+Let's see now how
+to do that.
 Compilers often provide preprocessor tokens depending on the available instruction set, but these tokens may vary from one compiler to another, so we have to standardize that.
 On most 64-bit compilers, the tokens look like **\_\_SSE\_\_** or **\_\_SSE3\_\_**, on 32-bit systems, Microsoft compiler sets the preprocessor token